TrueNASTrueNAS Nightly Development Documentation

 Managing Access (WebSocket Sessions)

-The Terminate Other Sessions button ends all sessions except for the one you are currently using.
-You can also end individual sessions by clicking the logout button next to that session.
+Terminate Other Sessions ends all sessions except the current session.
+To end individual sessions, click the logout button next to that session.
 You must check a confirmation box before the system allows you to end sessions.

-Session Timeout displays the configured token duration for the current session (default five minutes).
-TrueNAS logs out user sessions that are inactive for longer than that configured token setting for the user.
+Session Timeout shows the configured token duration for the current session (default is five minutes).
+TrueNAS logs out user sessions that are inactive for longer than the configured token setting for the user.
 New activity resets the token counter.

-If the configured session timeout is exceeded, TrueNAS displays a Logout dialog with the exceeded ticket lifetime value and the time that the session is scheduled to terminate.
+When the configured session timeout is exceeded, TrueNAS displays a Logout dialog with the exceeded ticket lifetime value and the time the session is scheduled to terminate.

 Click Extend Session to reset the token counter.
-If the button is not clicked, the TrueNAS terminates the session automatically and returns to the log in screen.\
+If not clicked, TrueNAS terminates the session automatically and returns to the login screen.

 Click Save.